-Be genuinely interested in your audience.
-A genuine curiosity will help you to create open-ended questions that are meaningful and will help you to reach your goal or get the information you need.
-When writing your questions, spend time thinking about what you would really like to know from your respondents.
+A genuine interest in the response and a legitimate curiosity will help you to create open-ended questions that are meaningful and will help you to reach your goal or get the information you need.
+When writing your questions, spend time thinking about what you would like to know from your respondents.

-Generally, questions that start with ‘what’ are good, non-biased open-ended questions.
-For example “What did you think of today’s workshop?” or “What would you like to learn more about?” give the respondent the opportunity to answer without being influenced by the person asking the question.
+Generally, questions that start with “what” are good, non-biased open-ended questions.
+For example “What did you think of today’s workshop?” or “What would you like to learn more about?” allow the respondent to answer without being influenced by the person asking the question.

 Both of these examples also use verbs that focus on people’s thoughts and emotions - to think and to like’: this can be a great way to structure open-ended questions as these types of verbs force the respondent to answer in a more considered way.
 Other verbs that work well in this context are ‘to want’, ‘to believe’, and ‘to feel’.

 Pro tip: While “why” questions are open-ended, they can often trigger a defensive answer from the respondent.
 For example “Why did you do that?” sounds accusatory, whereas “What did you use as the basis of your decision?” does not.